Internship & Licensure

 The Georgia State Board of Pharmacy requires that an applicant for licensure as a pharmacist must be at least 18 years of age, must be a graduate of an accredited school of pharmacy and must have completed 1,500 hours of internship under the supervision of a registered pharmacist.
-Mercer graduates currently receive 1,000 hours of internship credit from the Georgia Board of Pharmacy for the pharmacy practice experiences at the College of Pharmacy, to be applied toward the total of 1,500 hours.
-The remaining 500 hours must be earned through employment in a pharmacy.
+Mercer graduates currently receive 1,500 hours of internship credit from the Georgia Board of Pharmacy for the pharmacy practice experiences at the College of Pharmacy.
 Graduates who plan to become a licensed pharmacist in a state other than Georgia should contact their respective state boards of pharmacy for details.

 Application for the licensure examination may be made near the time of graduation.
 Mercer graduates score consistently higher than the national average on the licensure exam.
 Over the past five years, the average first-attempt pass rate is 96 percent.

 To prepare for Licensure, Fourth Year Mercer Doctor of Pharmacy Students are encouraged to take the following steps:

 - Attend the Calculations and Compounding Review (find the sign up in Moodle, available in April of each year)

 - Take The National Association of Boards of Pharmacy Pre-NAPLEX practice examination.
 (Please note: you will be directed to an external site.)

 - AccessPharmacy from McGraw-Hill is an online curricular resource that includes NAPLEX test prep materials.